realitymod/Manual/en/set-up/README.md

 [**Download Full PR:BF2 v1.5 Installer**](http://www.realitymod.com/downloads)

-The installer download uses the [Torrent Protocol](http://en.wikipedia.org/wiki/Torrent_file) which can be used with free software such as [qBittorrent](http://www.qbittorrent.org/).
+There are 2 installation methods.
+You can use the **Download Assistant application** which makes it a lot easier to install PR:BF2 or you can manually download and install the Installer through a **Torrent**.
+With either method there are 2 steps: Download and Install:

+**1\) Download**

+The Download Assistant will download the Installer using the Torrent protocol.
+So make sure this isn't blocked by your ISP.
+Simply download the Download Assistant from our [PR:BF2 Download Section](http://www.realitymod.com/downloads) and follow the instructions in the application.
+If you are on a recent version of Windows it will offer a simple button to start the installer.
+If you are on a older version of Windows it will not.
+Then you will be required to go to Step 2 and follow the instructions to install PR:BF2.

+If you downloaded the Torrent version \(and now the Download Assistant\), this is **NOT **the full install.
+You use the small .torrent file with a BitTorrent client to actually download the full .iso file.
+We recommend [qBittorrent](http://www.qbittorrent.org/download.php).
+Once the torrent is downloaded through your selected Torrent software, you will be presented with a "ISO" file to move on to step 2 after the application finishes the download.

+**2\) Installation**

+If using the download assistant on a modern version of windows \( Windows 8 and beyond\) you can skip this step.
 The download comes in the form of an “[ISO](http://en.wikipedia.org/wiki/ISO_image)”-file.
-To install it depends on your operation system:

-* Windows 8 and beyond feature mounting as part of the Operating System.
-Right click the ISO and select **Mount** or double click the ISO.
-This will start the installer.
-* If you are on windows 7 or below your best option is to Extract the ISO file using free software such as [7-Zip](http://www.7-zip.org/) or [WinRar](http://www.rarlab.com/).
+Your best option is to Extract the ISO file using free software such as [7-Zip](http://www.7-zip.org/) or [WinRar](http://www.rarlab.com/).

 A few more points: